ashesh-0/Disentangle/README.md

 #TODO check if clipping the var leads to inferior performance. (ruth /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/10)
 #TODO check if different mean and var with clipping on leads to better peformance.

+Added logging in the critic's output to check what is happeniing. also enabled dense layers (tur /home/ubuntu/ashesh/training/disentangle/2205/D3-M5-S0-L1/3)
+# May 17
+One thing is that the discriminator needs to be created based on local'ish' features and not super global features.
+It therefore does not make sense to have a pretty deep discriminator.
+But then we need to see what is the kind of structure which is getting seeped into the reconstruction.
+Once we do that, we can then decide upon what should be the best structure for it.